11jo/JOining_Party/Readme.md

 - Use the the special ability to convert NPC to Familiar.
 - Keep one free party slot to allow NPC switch.
 - You can quickly acces (5 seconds) to stats and inventory when they switch in party.
-- You can completly reinteger the Npc in party, use again the same special ability on the chosen NPC and talk to the NPC, they will have several dialog options **Don't use the "We need to adjust"** implementation is not working at the moment.
+- You can completly reinteger the Npc in party, use again the same special ability on the chosen NPC and talk to the NPC, they will have several dialog options.
 - When loading a save the NPCs have to switch once before being reliably available for script and dialog.

 Files :